Reward for Not Investing

-As a result, hoarding gold (or silver) has not been as rewarding for New Zealanders as it has been for Americans or indeed anyone else based in the countries of the eight other currencies considered.
-But what if the NZD was to fall back to its average exchange rate with the USD since it floated in March 1985 of $1.66 for one USD (i.e. USD0.60/NZD)?
-Then the gold price in NZ dollars would rise by 33%, even without any increase in the price of gold in USD, and the reward or cumulative increase in purchasing power for the NZ hoarder of gold would rise from 6.7% per annum or 148% (as indicated in the table) to 8.7% per annum or 222% cumulatively.
+As a result, hoarding gold (or silver) has not yet been as rewarding for New Zealanders as it has been for Americans or indeed most anyone else based in the countries of the eight other currencies considered.
+But what if the NZD/USD exchange rate was to fall back to US$0.50 (after all, it did fall from US$0.80 to US$0.50 in 2008 and another crisis could be just around the corner...)?
+Then the gold price in NZ dollars would rise by 33%, even without any increase in the price of gold in USD, and the reward or cumulative increase in purchasing power for the NZ hoarder of gold would rise from 6.5% per annum or 192% (as indicated in the table) to 8.7% per annum or 315% cumulatively.

 In other words, although gold is indeed priced in USD and its price is normally expressed or quoted in USD only, the true value of hoarding gold is the increase in the purchasing power you get from it in your own currency.
 The question for investors to ask themselves is: how confident are you that your country’s central bank will preserve the purchasing power of your currency?
 In fact, since no central bank anywhere has ever succeeded at preserving the purchasing power of its fiat currency over time, the question then becomes: do you prefer to place your full faith in central bankers or do you also want to protect yourself from their prolonged and systemic debasement of fiat money?
 The choice is yours.